5 Scary Changes to Your Inventory Replenishment —Which Do You Make?

 - Can you tell me exactly what happened that resulted in our being out of stock and why?

-- Can you explain the difference between plan and forecast?
+- Can you explain the difference between a plan and a forecast?
 Can you tell me why it matters?

-- Admit the skill set for selecting products and the skill set for managing inventory of products is totally different.
-In fact, studies show that one is right brain and the other is left brain based; very few people manage both right and left brain functions together.
+- Admit it: The skill set for selecting products and the skill set for managing product inventory are totally different.
+In fact, studies show that one is right-brain based and the other is left-brain based; very few people manage both right- and left-brain functions together.

-- Why do you have an inventory manager answering to a buyer- see 5a
+- Why do you have an inventory manager answering to a buyer?

 - Who should attend a vendor rep or ad meeting?

 - Just because a product is out of stock on the shelf at the store today doesn’t mean we need to buy inventory.
-It could mean we didn’t merchandise it correctly or there is stock in the back room or …
+It could mean we didn’t merchandise it correctly, there is stock in the back room, or …

 You either Lead, Follow or Get Out of The Way – Lee Iacocca